-As the global automobile business reacts to demand environmental responsibility amid growing concerns about climate change, major carmakers are ramping up electric vehicles development.
+As the global automobile business reacts to demand for environmental responsibility amid growing concerns about climate change, major carmakers are ramping up electric vehicle development.

 Nissan presently produces four models at its Canton assembly facility in Mississippi, which opened in 2003.
 These include the Frontier pickup truck and the Altima sedan.